arionalmond/mySite/content/posts/qa-quick-notes.md

 +++
-title = 'Setting the Bar on QA' date = 2024-03-02T13:25:55-05:00 draft = false
+title = 'Quick thoughts on QA' date = 2024-03-02T13:25:55-05:00
+draft = false
 +++

 A friend of mine wanted to chat about a role as a software QA.
-Like anything in the tech field one term can mean many things.
+Like anything in the tech field one term or role can mean many things.

 Wanted to get a couple notes down in draft, and expand on them when we meet to discuss the role in depth.
 I'll start with somebackground for fun, then get into the notes.